openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Specification
 =============

-There are a few different aspects of test data management, each of which has different tools that can make it more painless:
+There are a few different aspects of dev data management, each of which has different tools that can make it more painless:

 Reusing Data
 ------------